Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 CQRS pattern = [CommandQueryResponsibilitySegregation] : split the code & logic between the Query path (DB -> UI) & Command path (UI -> DB)

-POLA = Principle of least astonishment (or surprise => POLS) : "People are part of the system.
-The design should match the user's experience, expectations, and mental models.
-    If a necessary feature has a high astonishment factor, it may be necessary to redesign the feature."

 [DesignPatternForHumans] : Ultra-simplified explanation to design patterns

 [SystemDesignPrimer]: how to design large-scale systems, with diagram-based examples